letsar/state_watcher/website/src/content/docs/reference/state_logic.md

   order: 5
 ---

-We saw how to update our widgets and how ref, but it would be better if we could separate the whole logic of updating our states from the UI.
+We saw how to update our widgets and our refs, but it would be better if we could separate the whole logic of updating our states from the UI.

-In **state_watcher** we can do it by creating a Provided with an object applying a specific mixin called `StateLogic`:
+In **state_watcher** we can do it by creating a `Provided` with an object applying a specific mixin called `StateLogic`:

 ```dart
 final refCounter = Provided((_) => 0);